Eigenstate Thermalization Hypothesis (ETH) for off-diagonal matrix elements in integrable spin chains: Introduction

 Very recently, Ref.~\cite{Essler:2023nhu} investigated off-diagonal matrix elements of both local and non-local operators in the Lieb-Liniger model, which describes a one-dimensional system of interacting bosons in the continuum.
-Ref.~\cite{Essler:2023nhu} showed that the finite-size scaling of off-diagonal matrix elements depends crucially on whether $|E_i\rangle$ and $|E_j\rangle$ (cf.~\eqref{eq:ETH}) are extracted from the same thermodynamic macrostate, i.e., statical ensemble.
+Ref.~\cite{Essler:2023nhu} showed that the finite-size scaling of off-diagonal matrix elements depends crucially on whether $|E_i\rangle$ and $|E_j\rangle$ (cf.~\eqref{eq:ETH}) are extracted from the same thermodynamic macrostate, i.e., statistical ensemble.
 Precisely, if $|E_i\rangle,|E_j\rangle$ are in the same macrostate, off-diagonal matrix elements decay exponentially as~\cite{Essler:2023nhu}

 where $c^{\mathcal{O}}>0$ is a constant that depends both on the operator $\mathcal{O}$ and on the macrostate.
 Moreover, the probability distribution function of $\widetilde{M}_{ij}^{\mathcal{O}}$ is well described by a Fr\'echet distribution.
-Curiously, the leading term in the large $L$ limit in the exponent of~\eqref{eq:fab1} exhibits a logarithmic correction.
-Notice that the scaling~\eqref{eq:fab1} is similar to~\eqref{eq:ETH}, except for the logarithmic correction and for the non Gaussian statistics of the $\widetilde{M}_{ij}^{\mathcal{O}}$.
-The matrix elements of local operators between eigenstates that are in different macrostates exhibit a faster decay in the thermodynamic limit as~\cite{Essler:2023nhu}
+Curiously, the leading term in the large $L$ limit in the exponent of~\eqref{eq:fab1} exhibits a logarithmic correction. \redd{Notice that the scaling~\eqref{eq:fab1} is similar to~\eqref{eq:ETH}, except for the logarithmic correction.
+Moreover, we note that the Fr\'echet distribution differs from the distribution of the logarithm of the absolute value of a Gaussian variable, implying that, unlike~\eqref{eq:ETH}, the matrix element $\bra{E_i}\mathcal{O}\ket{E_j}$ is non Gaussian.} The matrix elements of local operators between eigenstates that are in different macrostates exhibit a faster decay in the thermodynamic limit as~\cite{Essler:2023nhu}

 where $d^{\mathcal{O}}>0$ depends on the macrostates from which $|E_i\rangle$ and $|E_j\rangle$ are extracted and on the operator.
 Eqs.~\eqref{eq:fab1} and~\eqref{eq:fab2} were supported by analytic calculations in the hard-core boson limit of the Lieb-Liniger model, and numerical results for the interacting case obtained by exploiting integrability~\cite{caux2007one,piroli2015exact}.